One Mindanao: 2014-2016: As 24 Oras Southern Mindanao

-As 24 Oras Davao (2016-2017)
+2016-2017: As 24 Oras Davao

-On October 3, 2016, 24 Oras Southern Mindanao changed once again its branding simply as 24 Oras Davao.
+On October 3, 2016, 24 Oras Southern Mindanao changed once again its branding simply to 24 Oras Davao.
 The rebranding coincided to the 17th anniversary of the regional network's news department alongside GMA Cebu's Balitang Bisdak, as well as expanding out the coverage of GMA Dagupan's Balitang Amianan.

 On January 2, 2017, the newscast updated its opening billboard, soundtrack, and lower third graphics similar to 24 Oras, together with other sister newscasts Balitang Amianan and Balitang Bisdak.

-On April 17, 2017, senior correspondent Real Sorroche was promoted as anchor of the newscast, with the launch of his segment Usapang Real.
+On April 17, 2017, senior correspondent Real Sorroche was promoted as anchor of the newscast with the launch of his segment Usapang Real.